 \ao{Our goal in this paper is to initiate the study of cooperative multi-agent learning by distributed networks operating in unknown and changing environments, subject to faults and failures of communication links.
 While our focus here is on the basic problem of learning an unknown vector, we hope to contribute to the development of a broad theory of cooperative, distributed learning in such environments, with the ultimate aim of designing sensor network protocols capable of adaptability. }

 \ao{We will study a simple, local protocol for learning a vector from intermittent measurements and evaluate its performance in terms of the number of nodes and the (time-varying) network structure.} Our direct motivation is the problem of tracking a direction from chemical gradients.
-A network of mobile sensors needs to move in a direction $\mu$ (understood as a vector on the unit circle), which none of the sensors initially knows; however, intermittently some sensors are able to obtain a sample of $\mu$.
-The sensors can observe the velocity of neighboring sensors but, as the sensors move, the set of neighbors of each sensor changes; moreover, new sensors occasionally join the network and current sensors sometimes permanently leave the network.
+A network of mobile sensors needs to move in a direction $\mu$ (understood as a vector on the unit circle), which none of the sensors initially know; however, intermittently some sensors are able to obtain a sample of $\mu$.
+The sensors can observe the velocity of neighboring sensors but, as the sensors move, the set of neighbors of each sensor changes.
 The challenge is to design a protocol by means of which the sensors can adapt their velocities based on the measurements of $\mu$ and observations of the velocities of neighboring sensors so that every node's velocity converges to $\mu$ as fast as possible.